Not just a word anymore

 I feel like the only time I blog is when I have a baby, so most probably this will be my last one until next year:D Just kidding…but probably not☺️

-Sunday morning, January 31, I woke up and felt so weird.
+Sunday morning, January 31, I woke up and felt that weird feeling we sometimes get when it’s close to meeting our babies.
 I was nauseous and dizzy and couldn’t stop cleaning… I was nesting to the max!
 I called my midwife and she decided to come check on me.
-Everything looked great, I was in tiptop shape and I asked her to go ahead and check me just to see if I was dilated at all.
-To our surprise, I was a 6!
-I wasn’t having any contractions that I could feel so she just told me to let her know if I progressed at all.
+Everything looked great, I was in good shape and I asked her to go ahead and check me just to see if I was dilated at all.
+To our surprise, I was a 6.
+I wasn’t having any contractions that I could feel so she just told me to let her know if I felt like I progressed further at all.
 OJ4A1832.jpgThursday, February 4th I felt great!
 Just very pregnant and very ready to meet our little lady.
 We had an appt with our midwife and the whole drive there I just rubbed my belly and kept thinking about being a family of 5 and how excited Norah and Charlie were to meet their little sister!
 Norah kept telling me she was going to catch Ada and pull her out during labor, and she was just so excited!!
 At our visit, our midwife decided to check me since I tend to dilate pretty good before birth and I will never forget the look in her eyes:D She looked at me with these huge eyes and was like, “Amanda!
 Amanda!
 How are you not feeling these contractions?!
 You’re having one right now!”
 She then looked at her apprentice, looked back at me and was like, “Um, you’re dilated to a 9!”
 What the what?!
 I was dilated to a 9, baby was at a +1 station and I wasn’t feeling my contractions?!
 SO weird.
-Our midwife lives an hour from us and I remeber her laughing and was like, let’s head to your place and have a baby☺️
+Our midwife lives an hour from us and I remebber her laughing and was like, let’s head to your place and have a baby☺️

 OJ4A1908.jpg

-We tried everything we could think of my favorite was playing an intense game of tag with Norah and Charlie around the house.
-But nothing seemed to get my contractions strong enough.
-Like, I’m running around my house, in a robe, dilated to a 10, playing tag with the girls, but like labor just wasn’t happening.
+We tried everything we could, even my favorite which was playing an intense game of tag with Norah and Charlie around the house.
+If you’ve never played tag with your children while dilated to a 10, I recommend it but also say proceed with caution.
+Nothing we tried seemed to get my contractions strong enough.
+Like, I’m running around my house, in a robe, dilated to a 10, playing tag with the girls, but labor just wasn’t happening.
 Most labor inducing techniques involve ripening the cervix but I was fully dilated so it was like…what the heck is happening?!
 We decided the next step would be breaking my water… Welp, guess what?
 This didn’t work either!… Like, that bag was so thick we couldn’t pop it.
 My midwife encouraged me to eat lots of oranges with as much pericarp during my pregnancy as I could to strengthen everything.
-We joked that I shouldn’t have eaten that many since apparently it definitely worked!OJ4A1961.jpgOJ4A1974.jpg
+We joked that I shouldn’t have eaten that many since apparently it worked.OJ4A1961.jpgOJ4A1974.jpg

-So, after a day full of trying to induce labor, laughter, good conversation, amazing lattes made by Chris, delicious pizza’s sent from a sweet friend in Colorado (Thanks Lacee!) we decided to call it a night.
+After a day full of trying to induce labor, laughter, good conversation, delicious lattes made by Chris, surprise pizza’s sent from a sweet friend in Colorado (Thanks Lacee!) we decided to call it a night.
 I remember Rebecca asking me what I felt like I wanted to do and just started crying because I was so tired and so confused…Chris held me…Reminded me of how strong I was and that I had this…Rebecca held me and whispered encouraging words to me and then everyone came over, laid hands on me and prayed.
 It was amazing.
 I felt such peace and security and the presence of the Lord in such a special way🧡

 Rebecca, her team, our photographer, and one of my dearest friends all set up camp in the living room and said they weren’t leaving until Ada arrived.
 A slumber party it was!
 Having that many people choose to stay with me and support me was such an incredible feeling.
 I felt so loved!